Elijah Adebayo: Walsall

 Following his release from Fulham, Adebayo signed for League Two club Walsall in June 2019.
 He made his debut on 3 August, starting in a 1–0 win over Northampton Town.
 He scored his first goal of the season on 28 September in a 3–2 win over Crawley Town.
 He finished his debut Walsall season with 8 goals in 37 appearances.
 The season was ended early because of the COVID-19 pandemic.

 Adebayo extended his contract by one year in June 2020.
 He scored the winner in Walsall's first league match of the season, a 1–0 victory against Grimsby Town on 12 September.
 In January 2021, following rumours that Scottish side Heart of Midlothian had agreed terms with Adebayo, Walsall released a statement denying the claims.

 Luton Town

 On 1 February 2021, Adebayo signed for Championship side Luton Town for an undisclosed fee.
 He scored on his first start in a 1–1 draw against Millwall on 23 February 2021.
 In October 2022 he took time away due to off-field problems.
 He suffered racist abuse in October 2022, the third time in 12 months, and again in October 2023.

 On 30 January 2024, Adebayo became the first Luton Town player to score a hat-trick in the Premier League in a 4–0 win over Brighton & Hove Albion.

 After picking up an injury in February, Adebayo scored on his return to the team on 3 May 2024, at home to Everton.

+Adebayo suffered an ACL injury in April 2025.
+In November 2025 he stated that he had restarted light training.
+He returned to the squad on 14 March 2026 as a substitute against Wycombe Wanderers, but suffered a hip injury shortly after.
+On 24 March 2026, he was ruled out for the rest of the 2025–26 season.
+He left the club at the end of the season.

+Bristol City

+He signed for Bristol City in August 2026.